episerver-services/saas-cms-fe-poc-owen/README.md

 # Optimizely SaaS CMS FE Template

+> [!WARNING]
+> This repository is not production ready and should not be used in production environments.
+The codebase is currently under active development and may contain incomplete features, breaking changes, and potential security vulnerabilities.

 A **Next.js 15** hybrid front-end template integrating with the **Optimizely SaaS CMS Delivery API**.
 Currently focused on rendering **published content only** (MVP), with plans to incrementally add Visual Builder (VB) preview/editing support in later phases.

 ---